alessandrosp/multi_view_network/README.md

 # Utilities

 The `utils.py` module contains a couple of functions that could come in handy when pre-processing your input.
-As mentioned above, it's important that when you coerce your list of embedded_documents to np.array() all the documents have a same number of embedded_tokens.
-Otherwise, the resulting array will have an incorrect .shape(), which would cause Keras to throw an error (as the input wouldn't match the expected shape).
+As mentioned above, **it's important that when you coerce your list of embedded_documents to `np.array()` all the documents have a same number of embedded_tokens**.
+Otherwise, the resulting array will have an incorrect `.shape`, which would cause [Keras](https://keras.io/) to throw an error (as the input wouldn't match the expected shape).

 There are two utility functions you can use to solve this problem: pad_embedded_corpus() and cap_embedded_corpus().
-The first one add 0-filled mock embedded_tokens to each document until all documents have the same length.
-The second one crop each document so that only the first X tokens are kept, achieving the same goal.
+The first one adds 0-filled mock embedded_tokens to each document until all documents have the same length.
+The second one crops each document so that only the first X tokens are maintained, achieving the same result.

 For example: